 Our children being ‘picky eaters’ can be one of the most frustrating parts of the parenting experience.
-I have personal experience of this so my guest author this week, Caroline Kastner, offers some helpful tips to manage this behaviour.
+I have personal experience of this and guest author, Caroline Kastner, offers some helpful tips to manage this behaviour.
 Continue reading “How to Manage Your Child’s Picky Eating” »

 Guest author David Milsont discusses how eating disorders are some of the most dangerous as well as common psychological and mental illnesses which are either characterised by excessive eating or by scanty consumption of food.
 Eating disorders are a kind of condition wherein a person, suffering from it, might not even know that he/she has a serious psychological problem.
 (From Guest Writer ~ David Milsont) Continue reading “5 Indisputable Facts About Eating Disorders” »

 When we think of an individual facing challenges with addiction, it’s possible to neglect the impact on others close to that individual.
 In this guest post, author Helen Weir shares some helpful insight into just how those closest to the challenge of addiction are affected – and what can help.
 Continue reading “Why Counselling is Important for Families During Addiction Recovery” »